 The classic approach is to take three or four days to cycle the entire trail, with short side trips to nearby townships and historic sites.
 Dedicated businesses have emerged in the last 20 years to provide services to the 15,000 riders who cycle the entire length of the trail each year.
 These, and older businesses, owe their survival to the trail.

-Many more users walk or ride specific sections.
+Many more users hike or ride specific sections.

 Our group planned several cycling experiences as part of our trip to New Zealand.
 We were a group of eight sexagenarians from Australia and Canada.
-It made sense to book with a tour planner to provide bike rentals, shuttle services, and tour planning for two of the rides.
+Therefore, it made sense to book with a tour planner to provide bike rentals, shuttle services, and tour planning for two of the rides.

 We chose two self-directed tours with Bike It Now: the combined three-day Roxburgh Gorge and Clutha Gold trails, and the ‘One Day Wonder Tour’ on a section of the Otago Central Rail Trail.
 The Clyde-based company offered a choice of three one-day rides on the rail trail.
 We chose the Poolburn Gorge section starting in Auripo with a choice of ending in Chatto Creek (30 kilometres) or Alexandra (47 kilometres).